bloominstituteoftechnology/cs-module-project-algorithms/README.md

 For each problem, `cd` into the directory, read the instructions for the challenge, implement your solution in the skeleton file, then test it using the provided test file.

 The later problems get progressively more difficult, especially when it comes to deriving a more performant solution.
 Don't feel bad if you aren't able to figure them out within the project's timeframe.
 Again, always remember that so long as you put in an earnest effort into attempting to solve these problems, you're learning and getting better.
 Getting the 'right answer' is just the proverbial cherry on top of the sundae.

 *Note: Remember, you need to get a first-pass solution for each of the problems for the Module 3 Project.
 For the Module 4 Project, you will work on improving those solutions and optimizing them for performance.*

+### Writing Better Solutions

+For the Module 4 project, your main objective is to work on improving at least two of your first-pass solutions from Module 3.
+In particular, for one of your first-pass solutions, assess the runtime and space complexity of the implementation, think about why it's inefficient and how it could be improved, then implement the improved solution.

 ## Resources